Does Cooking Alter Glycaemic Index and Glycaemic Load?

 Popcorn 658

-Nutritional Claims of GI and GL
+Nutritional claims of GI and GL

 Nutritional information provided on the label helps consumers to make informed dietary choices.
 Traditional claims and labelling schemes are being developed around the globe.
 Constant research in the food industry helps in developing new health claims which leads to new label claims.
 Mention of GI and GL content of food helps consumers to make good food choices.
 Many developed countries include the levels of GI and GL in food and have a specified logo for indicating the GI and GL.